yunst047/unity-ugui-extention/README.md

 3. Click on the `+` button in the top left corner.
 4. Select `Add package from git URL...`.
 5. Enter the URL of this package repository: `(https://github.com/yunst047/unity-ugui.extension.git?path=Assets/unity-ugui.extension)`.

+# Warning
+This package only includes extension methods for TextMeshPro not Legacy Text.